How To Use And Configure WordPress Widgets

 (Widget Areas)

-Widgets Panel
+Widgets Screen

 Activate or deactivate widgets using drag and drop

-Reorganize WordPress Widgets With Drag-And-Drop
+Reorganize WordPress Widgets With Drag And Drop

 Rearrange widgets on your WordPress site using drag-and-drop

-1. A subscription form,
+1. A newsletter opt-in form,

 If we change the above widgets in the Sidebar Widget Area using drag & drop …

-Rearrange widgets using drag and drop
+Rearrange widgets using drag & drop

-Removing Widgets From Your Sidebar Section
+Deleting Widgets From Your WordPress Blog Sidebar Navigation Menu

 WordPress Search widget